Table of Contents

 Eating Inappropriate Objects

 This usually happens with younger dogs.
-Puppies love to explore and will try to eat anything they find curious about.
+Puppies love to explore and try to eat anything they find curious, such as pens, bones, leaves, and more.

 Parasites